 Also check out Scott’s work away site listed for Boulder Utah To see other projects we have going and see feedback from past workawayers.

-We are always taking out old standing Aspens in the summer, and cutting into firewood to restock for winter days and nights.
+2022.
+This year we really need help taking out old standing Aspens in the 2022 summer, and cutting into firewood to restock for winter days and nights.
 Clearing out underbrush around buildings and Evergreen trees.
 And making more fire breaks.

 We salvage weekly at local dump and it's our favorite day.
 We meet our friends and come home fully loaded every week.